About the Buffalo State Council

 Staff

+Pursuant to New York State Education Law § 356, 3. f, the Buffalo State College Council Chair is responsible for naming of buildings and ground consistent with the SUNY policy on Naming Opportunities on State University Campuses.
 This committee receives recommendations and petitions for naming of buildings and grounds at SUNY Buffalo State and evaluates those requests based upon the established guidelines.
-The committee makes recommendations to the College Council regarding each request for the naming of buildings and grounds.
+The committee makes recommendations to the Buffalo State Council regarding each request for the naming of buildings and grounds.
 The committee also periodically reviews the Guidelines for Naming of Building and Grounds at Buffalo State to ensure that they reflect "best practices" at major national institutions of higher education, as well as the advice and counsel of the campus president.

 Members